Search results

 Hao’s central argument is that OpenAI is following similar patterns as empires of old.
 She describes four patterns of empire methodologies:

-- Resource seizure: Claiming resources that aren’t their own, which includes data from the internet as well as natural resources like water and energy.
+• Resource seizure: Claiming resources that aren’t their own, which includes data from the internet as well as natural resources like water and energy.

-Some have criticized her book for over-simplifying events and movements, and argue that AI colonialism is just the reality of digital capitalism.
-But the empire argument, even though her book’s title reflects it, isn’t one that she draws out in detail.
+Additionally, the empire analogy and argument, even though her book’s title reflects it, isn’t one that Hao draws out in detail.
 For example, the only specific parallel she makes is with the British East India Company, which transitioned into an imperial power as it gained more political and economic leverage.
-Even with this example, there are some obvious differences between the ruling empires in previous eras and today’s AI empires, such as lack of military-enforced control, the company subjection to a country’s laws, and more.
-You won’t find more drawn out comparisons with the Roman, Mongol, Ottoman, or Persian empires, for example.
-The empire reference includes broad strokes only.
+Even with this example, there are some obvious differences between the ruling empires in previous eras and today’s AI empires, such as lack of military-enforced control, the company’s subjection to a country’s laws, and more.

 The author’s position on AGI and AI